aslanshaken/covid-19/README.md

 - Most selectable States will be kept in local storage.
 - Will be added extra API to check Covid-19 cases in worldwide in one page.
 - Will be used animation and gifts.
+- Will have adjusted for small devices as well.
 - Will be added extra space to have users feedback and suggestions.

 ## Project Schedule